 The Features and Benefits of Micro Four Thirds Camera Sensors

-Micro four-thirds have proven themselves to be extremely versatile cameras for all types of photographyOpens in a new tab. – from woodland adventures to dynamic street scenes.
+Micro four-thirds have proven themselves to be extremely versatile cameras for all types of photography – from woodland adventures to dynamic street scenes.
 Here are more reasons you will fall in love with the format:

-• Light Weight – M43 camerasOpens in a new tab. provide photographers who are always on the move a compelling alternative to bulky and heavy DSLR systems.
+- Light Weight – M43 cameras provide photographers who are always on the move a compelling alternative to bulky and heavy DSLR systems.
 Most of the weight advantage is due to the lightweight nature of micro four-thirds lenses.

-• Compact – Being easy to hold makes for a nimbler photographer who can pounce on a golden opportunity at a moment’s notice.
+- Compact – Being easy to hold makes for a nimbler photographer who can pounce on a golden opportunity at a moment’s notice.

-• Portable – smaller cameras and smaller lenses mean you can either travel with less weight or increase your versatility in the field with more gear and accessories.
+- Portable – smaller cameras and smaller lenses mean you can either travel with less weight or increase your versatility in the field with more gear and accessories.

 Capturing the perfect scene requires that you are there at the moment.
 The best way to do that for many wildlife photographers is to make the switch to micro four-thirds.